-Maharashtra: Seven dead in landslide in Raigad, several feared trapped
+Maharashtra: Ten dead in landslide in Raigad, several feared trapped

 All schools in Mumbai, Thane, Navi Mumbai and Raigad have been asked to remain closed in anticipation of heavy rainfall.

-Seven persons were killed in a landslide caused due to incessant rainfall in Maharashtra’s Raigad district on Wednesday night.
-Several others are feared to be trapped in debris.
+Ten persons were killed in a landslide caused due to incessant rainfall in Maharashtra’s Raigad district on Wednesday night.
+Several others are suspected trapped in debris.

 “The incident occurred at 10.30 in the night at a place adjoining Irsalgad [village] in Raigad district,” said Maharashtra Industries Minister Uday Samant, reported The Indian Express.
 “It is a very remote inaccessible area which is hampering rescue attempts.
 More people are feared to be trapped and NDRF [National Disaster Response Force] and district administration is making attempts to rescue people.”